Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: NMR and re-magnetization detected by the electron spin noise

 \section{NMR and re-magnetization detected by the electron spin noise}

-The principle of NMR and NSS re-magnetization detected by electron spin noise are sketched in Fig.~\ref{fig:Protocol}~(a) and (c), respectively.
+The principle of NMR and NSS re-magnetization detected by electron spin noise are sketched in Fig.~\ref{fig:Protocol1}.
 Prior to the measurement, any preexisting polarization in the NSS is erased by OMF $B_{RF}=0.3$~G during $20$~s, its frequency sweeping between $0$ and $50$~kHz (stage 1).
 At second stage the NSS is polarized by optical pumping in the presence of a longitudinal magnetic field $B_z=150$~G during typically $30$s (circularly polarized laser diode emitting at $770$~nm).
-This is followed by $30$~s of dark time under the same magnetic field to allow for fast relaxation of the nuclear spins under the donors orbits while keeping bulk nuclei polarized (stage 3) and then adiabatic demagnetization down to zero magnetic field (stage 4).
-This last stage ensures the thermalization of the NSS and a transfer of the optically pumped energy stored in Zeeman reservoir towards internal degrees of freedoms, that is dipole-dipole reservoir.
-The four stages preparation of the NSS is identical for both NMR and re-magnetization experiments.
+This is followed by $30$~s of dark time under the same magnetic field to allow for fast relaxation of the nuclear spins under the donors orbits while keeping bulk nuclei polarized (stage 3). { After that the NSS is adiabatically demagnetized down to zero magnetic field (stage 4).
+This last stage is important to include in the protocol, despite some additional NSS warm-up that it causes.
+Indeed} it ensures NSS thermalization and a transfer of the optically pumped energy stored in Zeeman reservoir towards internal degrees of freedoms, that is dipole-dipole reservoir. {This additional nuclear spin relaxation during stage 4 does not play any role in the experiment, provided that NSS is strongly polarized (which is the case).
+What matters is to start the detection of the the NSS demagnetisation or absorption each time at the same spin temperature.}

+The four stages preparation of the NSS is identical for both NMR and re-magnetization experiments,Fig.~\ref{fig:Protocol1}~(a).

 The re-magnetization experiments are similar to those reported in Ref. \onlinecite{Vladimirova2018}.
-After preparation stages $1-4$, a set of electron spin noise spectra under in-plane magnetic field that increases from $B=0$ to $B=100$~G is measured every $2$~G, see Fig.\ref{fig:Protocol}~(c).
+After preparation stages $1-4$, a set of electron spin noise spectra under in-plane magnetic field that increases from $B=0$ to $B=100$~G is measured every $2$~G, see Fig.\ref{fig:Protocol1}~(b).
 The measured frequency $F_L$ of the electron spin noise spectral peak at a given field $B_\perp$ is directly related to the Overhauser field $B_N$,

 where $\gamma_e=0.62$~MHz/G is the electron gyromagnetic ratio in GaAs.
-Representative spectra measured at several values of magnetic field are shown in Fig.\ref{fig:Protocol}~(d).
+Representative spectra measured at several values of magnetic field are shown in Fig.\ref{fig:ProtocolBird}.
+The corresponding Larmor frequencies are pointed by arrows.